Smallville was a decade-long WB/CW hit that gave us the story of Clark Kent's

 Watching the Tony Awards telecast last Sunday, I found myself coming up with

 comics-related twists on the titles of various plays and musicals.
-The game continued for several days until my list grew long enough to split into two — one for Marvel, one for DC (last post) — while still paring each down to about half the rough draft.
-Some entries are more accessible to non-comics-reading folks than others; the only rule was passing over titles that wouldn't need to be changed at all, such as The Iceman Cometh or Beauty and The Beast.
+The game continued for several days until my list grew long enough to split into two — one for Marvel, one for DC (last post) — even after paring down by about half.
+Some entries are more accessible to non-comics-reading folks than others; the only rule was passing over titles that wouldn't need to be changed at all, such as The Iceman Cometh or Beauty and

 Now take your seats for my...